TomatenKuchenDEV/docs/docs/backups.md

 ### What are TomatenKuchen backups?

-- Backups are stored forever usually
+- Backups are stored forever by default
 	- Due to a Discord rule the messages of backups may get deleted after 30 days.
 - Creating and loading is free for all users
 - All settings of Discord servers are stored that can be restored by the bot.